kdeldycke/awesome-engineering-team-management/readme.md

 - “My team tracks life impact as a metric (pages outside business hours) and works to drive that down to zero.” ([source](https://twitter.com/dwc/status/962179099606200320)) - Maybe the best indicator of a happy team is how little it is disturbed outside office hours.

-- [6 Signs You’re a Micromanager (And What to Do Instead)](https://unito.io/blog/micromanagement-signs/) - “You're more involved with your employees than ever, yet they seem disgruntled, unhappy, and less productive than usual.
+- [6 Signs You're a Micromanager (And What to Do Instead)](https://unito.io/blog/micromanagement-signs/) - “You're more involved with your employees than ever, yet they seem disgruntled, unhappy, and less productive than usual.
 Your check-ins seem to go unappreciated.
 And no one seems receptive to all of your great feedback on their work.
 What's going on?
 Well, we hate to break it to you, but you might be a micromanager.”

 ### Procrastination